 - Compared to most Bug/Poison-types, Skorupi isn't half bad.
 But by trading in its Bug-type for Drapion's Dark-type, it instantly becomes much more useful.

 - Generation VI added the Fairy type, which Drapion's Poison-type is effective against, and for an added bonus only takes normal damage from, and removed Steel's resistance to Dark, making Drapion's STABs even better.

 Croagunk and Toxicroak (Greggle and Dokurog)

 Pokémon that draw inspiration from poison-dart arrow frogs, Croagunk and Toxicroak are Poison/Fighting type.
 Meaning that it takes quad damage from psychic attacks.
 Luckily, it does learn several dark moves to make up for this weakness.
-Despite their creepy appearence and possessing a potientially fatal poison, it proves to be a very popular Pokémon among some circles.
+Despite their creepy appearance and possessing a potentially fatal poison, it proves to be a very popular Pokémon among some circles.

 - Action Initiative: Toxicroak has a notable amount of increased-priority moves.
 It's one of the few Pokémon that can successfully run a set consisting entirely of increased-priority moves: Bullet Punch, Sucker Punch, Fake Out, and Vacuum Wave.
 Toxicroak joins Lucario as one of the few Pokémon that can use Vacuum Wave successfully, especially with Nasty Plot.

 - Bare-Fisted Monk: Gets the usual Fighting array of punching attacks.

 - Combat Pragmatist: Despite not being a Dark-type, a massive amount of its level-up moves are Dark-type, perfect for taking out the Psychic-types that threaten them.
 It only learns one Fighting-type move by level-up (Revenge).
 It should also be noted that in the Pokédex, Croagunk rarely fights fairly to ensure its survival.